Kraaketing/greenheron/src/pages/index.md

      - title: "Green hosting"
        content: "Text goes here.
 More text to test the container width behaviour <br> Line breaks <br> like this"
      - title: "Community-driven technologies"
        content: "Text goes here.
 More text to test the container width behaviour.
 More text to test the container width behaviour.
 More text to test the container width behaviour.
-More text to test the container width behaviour. <br> Line breaks <br> like this this"
+More text to test the container width behaviour. <br> Line breaks <br><br> like this this"
  - type: mountainwave
  - type: testimonials
 ---